 Permanent grasslands range in altitude from 400 m to 2'500 m above sea level.
-Because both biomass productivity and soil carbon rely on the prevailing climatic and pedogenic conditions, grassland stocks were calculated separately for three altitude zones (corresponding to those used in source category 4A - Forest Land).
+Because both biomass productivity and soil carbon rely on the prevailing climatic and pedogenic conditions, grassland stocks were calculated separately for three altitude zones (see chp.
+6.2.2).

 Swiss values for carbon stock in living biomass of permanent grassland are applied.
-They were calculated as the annual cumulative yield of six differentially managed grasslands for three altitude zones (FOEN 2020).
-Root biomass was estimated based on allometric function as described in Wüst-Galley et al. (2019).
+They were calculated as the annual cumulative yield of six differentially managed grasslands for three altitude zones (FOEN 2022).
+Root biomass was estimated based on allometric function as described in Wüst-Galley et al. (2020).